Our Attorneys

 Meet MaryCatherine Crock

 MaryCatherine Crock was born and raised in Volusia County, Florida.
 A proud graduate, Ms. Crock received her Juris Doctor degree from Florida State University.
-While attending law school, Ms. Crock was a member of the trial team and executive board, placing first in the National Criminal Trial Advocacy Competition.
-She was the recipient of the book award in Cross Examination and served as the research assistant within the Constitutional Law department.
-She was an active member of the Association for Criminal Justice and served on the executive board.
-Through the summer terms, Ms. Crock interned for both the State Attorney’s Office, Second Judicial Circuit, and Office of the Public Defender, Seventh Judicial Circuit.
-Ms. Crock also served as an extern for Florida’s Fifth District Court of Appeal and completed her last semester serving as a Certified Legal Intern for the State Attorney’s Office, Second Judicial Circuit.
+While attending law school, Ms. Crock was a member of the trial team, placing first in the National Criminal Trial Advocacy Competition.
+She was also the top recipient of the book award in Cross Examination.
+Ms. Crock has a wide range of legal experience and has focused a large part of her practice in litigation.

 Ms. Crock serves as an associate attorney for Rice Law Firm and is available for consultations.